API + MCP Guide

 Generate a table:

-"Use Hyperplexity to generate a table of the top 20 US hedge funds with columns: fund name, AUM, primary strategy, founding year, and HQ city.
+"Use Subindex to generate a table of the top 20 US hedge funds with columns: fund name, AUM, primary strategy, founding year, and HQ city.
 Approve the full validation when the preview looks right."

 Re-run validation on the same table: